RealtyShares – What I Learned From Losing $50,000

 Compounding this error, the sponsor’s fast-paced construction schedule meant that the renovation dollars were spent before the sponsor recognized that higher rents for renovated units were not achievable.
 They were also unable to secure additional capital.

-The property sold for $8.3MM, which resulted in a total loss for investors.
+The commercial property sold for $8.3MM, which resulted in a total loss for investors.
 There is no further remedy available to IRM to pursue such as a guarantee other security.

 IRM will now close this investment, no further updates, payments or distributions will be made for this investment.

 After I originally received this notification, I got a sick feeling in my stomach.
 This entire ordeal had been going on for over two years and I finally was hit with reality….my entire investment was gone.

 Whenever I face failures and tough times, my mind always goes back to a scene in Rocky.

 I’m not sure if it’s Rocky 8 or 9 or some other number.
 It’s the one that came out in 2006.